Splunk® SOAR (Cloud)

 delete task note Delete the note and attachments from a task.

-get finding or investigation Retrieve a finding or investigation by the finding or investigation ID without running a search.
-The response matches the data available for dispatch to automation.
+get finding or investigation Retrieve a finding or an investigation by the GUID or display ID without running a search.

 get notes in finding or investigation Get notes from the finding or investigation.

-get phase id Retrieve a phase ID by providing the investigation ID, phase name, and response template name.
+get phase id Retrieve a phase ID by providing the finding ID or the investigation ID, phase name, and response template name.
 The response matches the data available for dispatch to automation.

-get response templates Get all response templates within Splunk Enterprise Security.
+get response plans Get all response plans within Splunk Enterprise Security.

 get task file Get the base64 file contents from an attachment in a task.